 Our project has enhanced a previously undeveloped site in our shanty town area, transforming it into a walled kitchen garden, adding value to our existing children’s refuge and to the local community.
 This environmental project offers economic, educational and employment opportunities.

 Our principal work in the desert shanty towns near Lima is based on our children’s refuge.
-Project Peru acquired this new piece of empty desert land (approximately 1000m² total) a few blocks from the refuge, and where we also plan eventually to build a much-needed hostel for the older boys, when funds to build and then to run it permit.
+Project Peru acquired this new piece of empty desert land (approximately 1000m² total) a few blocks from the refuge, and where we also have a plan to build a much-needed hostel for the older boys.
 Meanwhile the land, bare and sandy, partly surrounded by the walls of other buildings, had access to local unmade-up roads, and had potential access to services.
 During 2012, we undertook the rebuilding of the perimeter walls and secured the entrances, ensuring that we really could have a “secret, walled garden”.